nicksessa/Paladin-react/README.md

 The application has an MVC structure

-### 4. Additional Libraries Utilized
+### 4. Libraries Utilized

+This app requires React of course in addition to Node and Express.
+Bootstrap is used for a lot of the CSS related things such as positioning and styling.

-This application uses Cryptr to encrypt the user's password upon the creation of a new account.
+This application also uses Cryptr to encrypt the user's password upon the creation of a new account.
 It uses Bootstrap-React for buttons and modals.

 ### 5. Routing